Be Savvy About Online Classes

 1. Two weeks before: Take a prep course.

 Eight-hour or two-and-a-half-hour sessions are usually offered two weeks before the test date.
-Prepping really helped Gretchelle "know what to expect on the actual day of the exam and what the UDWPE graders would be looking for," she says.
+Prepping really helped Gretchelle "know what to expect on the actual day of the exam and what the UDWPE graders would be looking for."

-Although the junior majoring in journalism is confident about her writing, composing a first-rate essay within the 75-minute allotted time is still a scary prospect.
+Although the junior journalism major is confident about her writing, composing a first-rate essay within the 75-minute allotted time is still a scary prospect.
 Taking the practice exam at the prep session trained Gretchelle how to manage her time wisely.
 Signing up is easy.
-Stop by the Learning Resource Center, Delmar T. Oviatt Library third floor or call (818) 677-2033.
+Stop by the Learning Resource Center, Delmar T. Oviatt Library third floor, or call (818) 677-2033.

 2. The night before: browse the Internet.